Lean Strategic Plan / Quality / Product / Service / Process Overview

-Strategic Plan + Risk Management Process "Know Your Customer" - Voice of the Customer (VOC) Customer Based - Strategic Plan Management Overview
+"Know Your Customer" - Voice of the Customer (VOC) Customer Experience (CX) review

-We have extensive experience with scoping and identifying your critical CX - (Customer Experience) business "customer service and experience drivers" utilising Kano Model techniques and HOQ/QFD tools to flush out the critical VOC / SIPOC / CTC / CTQ / NPS analysis and performance metrics to redesign and realign your strategic vision and operational plans also utilising and incorporating Hoshin Kanri X Matrix techniques to create and align your ongoing strategic and innovation vision to align with your continuous improvement (C.I) or Total Quality Management (T.Q.M) deployment programs utilising Lean Six Sigma methodologies, we also include in our base line capability reviews, full identification and integration of BSC - Balanced Score Card and BRM - Benefits Realisation Management techniques to track your "Business Critical" performance and quality drivers to achieve genuine ROI cost recovery and deliver best practice metric based performance and optimum customer experience outcomes.
+We have extensive experience with scoping and identifying your critical CX - (Customer Experience) business "customer service and experience drivers" utilising Kano Model techniques and HOQ/QFD tools to flush out the critical VOC / SIPOC / CTC / CTQ / + NPS analysis and performance metrics to redesign and realign your strategic vision and operational plans, that also utilise and incorporating Hoshin Kanri X Matrix techniques to create and align your ongoing strategic and innovation vision to align with your Lean TPS + Six Sigma (P.D.C.A / P.D.S.A cycles) continuous improvement (C.I) and Total Quality Management (T.Q.M) deployment programs utilising Lean TPS + Six Sigma methodologies, we also include in our baseline capability reviews, with full identification and integration of (B.S.C) - Balanced Score Card and (B.R.M) - Benefits Realisation Management techniques to track your "Business Critical" performance and quality, speed, cost metric drivers to achieve genuine business improvement with quantified (R.O.I) cost recovery (Funding Stream) and deliver best practice metric based performance and optimum customer experience (C.X) outcomes.

 The following visual scale model shows the relationship between the categories